Massachusetts Mid-term Election: Final day of in-person early voting

 SPRINGFIELD, Mass.
-(WWLP) – Massachusetts residents have been casting their early voting ballots for roughly the last two weeks and Friday is the last day to do so.
+(WWLP) – Massachusetts residents have been casting their early voting ballots for roughly the last two weeks and Friday was the last day to do so.

-The Secretary of State Bill Galvin says that many cities and towns hold limited or no hours Friday for early voting.
-Voters are strongly encouraged to confirm the early voting schedule in their community before going to vote.
+The deadline to request a mail in ballot has passed but absentee voting is still an option.
+On Monday, you can go to your local election office, like your city clerk, and fill out an absentee ballot.
+Unlike regular mail-in voting, you do need a reason, like being away from your city or town on Election Day or if you have a disability.

 Find my community’s early voting locations and hours